 If moving your tank isn’t possible, then another alternative you can look into is using sun-blocking curtains so that you can at least have something up that will prevent the light from coming in so that your leopard gecko isn’t bothered by it whenever they’re not resting inside one of their hides.

-If you’d like to potentially look into getting some but you don’t know where to go, I recommend checking these out here over on Amazon.
+I recommend these sun-blocking curtains on Amazon.
 Sun-blocking curtains may make your room a slight bit darker, but for the safety of your leopard gecko, it’s worth it.

 As mentioned above, whenever your leopard gecko is sleepy whether it’s because they’re just waking up or getting ready to fall asleep, you might find that they’ll start blinking with one eye open so that they can keep a lookout on their surroundings or any movements that are happening around them before they actually do wake up or fall asleep.

 You might be wondering why they do this since they’re in a tank and not in any kind of danger, but because leopard geckos are very defensive by nature, it really doesn’t matter what circumstances they’re in.

 When a leopard gecko goes to sleep, they are in fact susceptible to being attacked or eaten.
 But before they let their guard down completely, you better believe they’ll be watching everything around them until they end up eventually passing out.

 As soon as they wake up, you better also believe that they’re going to go right back to keeping their eye on everything just like they were before falling asleep.
 It might not make much sense to us considering that they’re in captivity and in the comfort of our tanks, but to their reptilian brains, it does.

 Being on the defense is something they’ve had to learn to do in order to survive in the wild and as long as that’s hardwired in their brains, they will always be defensive no matter if they’re falling asleep or not.